 Goals: In old YNAB, Goals were amounts you set on categories.
 Now?
 They’re just called targets.
 That leaves Goals for the things you actually want to save for: a trip to Tahiti?
 A ski cabin?
 Game on.

 Income v Expense: If you dabble in data nerddom, this is often your favorite YNAB report.
 Loved by accountants and translated into your personal budget—the income v expense report is a cash flow statement that shows how money came in, and where money went out in one tidy spreadsheet.

 Interest: Interest is the money that you earn in profit when you invest your money.
 On the flipside, when you borrow money (like on a credit card or with a loan), interest allows you to buy time.
 Interest gives you permission to pay the balance back slowly.
-Interest is typically reflected as a percentage of the total money invested or borrowed.
+An interest rate is typically reflected as a percentage of the total money invested or borrowed.

 Liability: Liabilities are debts—and they sit opposite of assets.
 While assets boost your net worth, liabilities bring it down—as you’re on the hook for the remaining balance.
-In your budget, you’ll add things like credit card debt, a mortgage, a car payment, or student loans as liabilities.
+In your budget, you’ll add things like credit card debt, a mortgage on real estate, a car payment, or student loans as liabilities.

 Monthly Rollover: The monthly rollover is the transition period when one month ends and another starts—and is often celebrated as a ritual among YNABers with tea, coffee, or a favorite beverage.
 You’ll clear out any overspending from the current month and prepare your budget for the month ahead.
 Learn more about how to handle the monthly rollover.